bptlab/goodberry/README.md

 ## Installation
 1. Clone this repository onto your Raspberry Pi.
 1. Run `make install` to install dependencies.
-   **WARNING**: This reboots the Raspberry as needed for activation of SPI.
+   **WARNING**: If asked, please activate IC2 in the Configuration (key 5).
+The Raspberry reboots afterwards as needed for activation of SPI.
 1. Run `source berry.env` after you filled in the necessary information.